Djdefrag/QualityScaler/README.md

 QualityScaler is completely portable:
 1) download the release .zip
-2) unzip using 7zip or similar file
+2) unzip using 7zip or similar
 3) execute QualityScaler.exe in the directory

 ## Supported AI Backend.